robertogiandomenico/computer_graphics_project_2024/README.md

 All the 3D models used in the project have been created by the group members using [_Blender_](https://www.blender.org).

-Simple texture have been hand-painted for some models.
-More complex PBR materials texture have been downloaded freely.
+Simple textures have been hand-painted for some models.
+More complex PBR materials textures have been downloaded freely.

 ## Media